Harshith2835/learningapp/README.md

     ```
 3. Start the frontend:
     ```bash
-    npm start
+    npm run dev
     ```
-4. Open your browser and go to `http://localhost:3000`.
+4. Open your browser and go to `http://localhost:5173`.

 ---